CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to AWS/Failover to AWS.md

 7. Go to the AWS console and verify the newly deployed instance.

 **NOTE: The failed over EC2 Instance in AWS is now the production server and users can verify business continuity and take time to stabilize applications and working of their AWS environment.
-Email CenturyLink Team at help@ctl.io if SafeHaven assistance is required incase of a Failover event.**
+Email Lumen Team at help@ctl.io if SafeHaven assistance is required incase of a Failover event.**
 The procedure is same for CLC/VMWare/Manual sites as source datacenters.